Echenique0702/adello.github.io/_posts/2019-02-22-Rich-Media-Mobile-Creatives.md

 .myCreative .header.hide { display: none; }
 ```

-This process gets much easier by using a css pre-processor, such as less or sass.
+This process gets much easier by using a css pre-processor, such as Less or Sass.

 In JavaScript we have a similar situation, where sometimes methods and functionality is added directly onto the global namespace.
 This can cause collision with the publisher's variables or methods.
 To avoid that, we use a pattern to add the entire creative functionality under one single exposed prefixed variable.